 Using video as part of your marketing strategy is probably the single most powerful tool you have in your marketing arsenal right now.
 Since 2016, the power of video has grown exponentially and has become the most preferred way for an audience to engage with a brand or product.

-This video marketing guide was designed to help you on your way to bringing in more consumers through engaging video content.
+This video marketing guide was designed to give you tips for video marketing and help you on your way to bringing in more consumers through engaging video content.

 What is Video Marketing?

 Video marketing is a way of using videos as part of your marketing strategy to promote and market your brand, product, or service.
 Video marketing can increase engagement on all of your digital and social media platforms as well as educate your audience about your product or service.

 The Facts About Video Marketing